async-labs/async/README.md

 Open source SaaS web app.

-Async's main features are: (1) Chat for real-time, synchronous communication, (2) Discussions for asynchronous communication, (3) multi team/project management.
+Async's main features are: (1) Chat for real-time, synchronous communication, (2) Discussions for asynchronous communication, (3) All communication (chats + discussions) can be organized by team.

 Async was built from our popular open source [SaaS boilerplate](https://github.com/async-labs/saas).
-We built Async for communication within our internal team and with our clients.
-By separating synchronous (urgent) vs. asynchronous (non-urgent) conversations, we minimized distractions.
-Your team already knows when a conversation needs immediate attention or can wait for uninterrupted, deep thinking.
-Async helps separate conversations into urgent and non-urgent.
+We built Async for communication within our internal team and with our clients from custom dev business.
+By separating synchronous (urgent) vs. asynchronous (non-urgent) conversations, we minimized distractions while working on big tasks while still reacting to urgent requests.

-You can use Async as a self-hosted communication app for your team.
+You can use Async as a self-hosted communication web app for your team.
 You can also use Async as a starting point for building a more complex SaaS web application.

 ## Live demo: